huimin230/BayesCafe/README.md

 s <- result$s
 P <- result$P
 ```
+- s: a vector of sample-specific size factor.
+- P: a matrix of neighbor information, each row represents a spatial location and each column indicates the index of a neighboring spatial location.

 ### Run the model
 We run the model using function `bayes_cafe`, where `K` is the specified number of clusters.